SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/smbo/forest.rst

 Forest Optimizer
 ================

-Forest Optimizer uses tree-based ensemble models (Random Forest or Extra Trees) as surrogate models.
-It scales well to large search spaces and handles discrete parameters naturally.
+The Forest Optimizer uses a tree-based ensemble (Extra Trees, Random Forest, or Gradient Boosting) as its surrogate model.
+The ensemble is trained on all observed (position, score) pairs, and each candidate position is scored by computing Expected Improvement from the ensemble's mean prediction and variance.
+The variance is derived from disagreement among individual trees: regions where tree predictions diverge indicate high uncertainty, which drives exploration of under-sampled areas.

 .. grid:: 2